HMKnapp/spotify-ripper/README.rst

     # Opus
     sudo apt install opus-tools

-    # Note: If installing onto RetroPie, libav-tools and faac are not available through the official raspbian sources.
+    # Note: If installing onto RetroPie, libav-tools, faac, and libfdk-aac-dev are not available through the official raspbian sources.
 These will have to be installed manually
     To install libav-tools manually, follow these steps: sudo apt install ffmpeg
     wget http://security.ubuntu.com/ubuntu/pool/universe/f/ffmpeg/libav-tools_2.8.17-0ubuntu0.1_all.deb